Shieh Meng-ju

 Shieh Meng-ju (解孟儒) is a Taiwanese film editor who received four Golden Horse Awards nominations and won Best Film Editing with The Soul (2021) in the 58th Golden Horse Awards.
+In 2025, he made his directorial debut with Mudborn.

 Early life and education

 Shieh attended National Magong High School in Penghu County, where he focused on science subjects.
 He intended to pursue electronics and photonics in university, but changed his mind after producing the graduation video of his class during the final days of high school.
 The experience sparked his interest in filmmaking, and he decided to pursue studies in film at university instead.
 In order to gain admission into a film major, he studied extra hard and achieved a score of 65 on the General Scholastic Ability Test.
 Despite his father's desire for him to attend a more prestigious university or program, Shieh remained determined and enrolled in National Taiwan University of Arts to study film.
 Initially interested in directing, Shieh's perspective shifted after directing his graduation project and developed a fascination with the process of post-production editing.